mayolatoye/Interactive-Lab-Hub/Lab 1/README.md

 **Feedback from Presentation**

 Thought it was a great idea, wondered what lights work for when the elder is in a neutral mood if there was anyway to enhance that further.
 This will require further research, as one would have to discern the type of neutral mood and develop a model as to how to enhace it further.
 Also pointed out that this did not need to be limited to elders as children could also experience feelings of depression and unrest but perhaps exhibit it more easily in facial expressions as well as sounds like "argh" rather than vocabulary.
-Valid points as my research did demostrate a combination of facial recognition (would require computer vision work) and voice recognition is typically used to discern current mood state in paticipant.
+Valid points as my research did demostrate a combination of facial recognition (would require computer vision work) and voice recognition is typically used to discern current mood state in participant.
 The scope of this however can be considered for a longerterm project.

 ## Part B. Act out the Interaction

 What is intersting about the idea is you actually need it to illuminate the room to get the desired effect fully.
 I tried to turn off other lighting in the room to make it more obvious a particular colour was being emanated from the phone in order to make the science of mood lighting work better.
-This enhanced the expereince and effect.
+This enhanced the experience and effect.
 So perhaps the light needs to not only be powerful enough and well distributed to illuminate the room fully, but also take a central position within it.

 ## Part C. Prototype the device

 **Feedback on Tinkerbelle**

 For my interactive device, it is really important to be able to get a tonal colour effect.
-I appreciated the gradient  colour effect I could achieve from the colour palette as it worked well with the science of mood lighting to affect state.
+I appreciated the gradient  colour effect I could achieve from the colour palette as it worked well with the science of mood lighting to affect state given it is combinatory.
 I also see value in the audio as light and sound are simple effective ways of altering mood.
 This could be a very useful way to extend the usefulness of the device.

-It would be good to solve for the iPhone contraints however they did not prove to be a significant issue in conducting the experiment i.e. cannot go to full screen on Tinkerbell iPhone side.
+It would be good to solve for the iPhone contraints however this did not prove to be a significant issue in conducting the experiment i.e. cannot go to full screen on Tinkerbell iPhone side.